kuttysoftmy/chipper/docs/get-started.md

 We can only embed text data, by default Chipper accepts:

 > `.txt`, `.md`, `.py`, `.html`, `.js`, `.cpp`, `.hpp`, `.xml` extensions.
-> You can change this whitelist by passing your own `--extensions` list.
+> You can change this allowlist by passing your own `--extensions` list.

 ### 4.2 Advanced Embedding